Culinary delights of Brittany

 Seafood in Brittany

 Brittany’s long coastline from north to south makes it a paradise for seafood lovers.
-We are truly spoiled for choice in Brittany.
+We are truly spoilt for choice in Brittany.

 Fish: